 Then after grad school a year upstate in snowy Buffalo, NY, then back down for several years in New Rochelle, NY, and then a fabulous year in foggy Londontown.
 (See Laundry Day in London)

-All places I’ve been happy to hang my hat, here’s a bit more about two of them.
+All of them places I’ve been happy to hang my hat, here’s a bit more about two of them.

 I first heard the Kenny Loggins lyric Celebrate Me Home at a Lifespring retreat my husband and I attended many years ago.
 Part of the human potential movement, Lifespring was, as I remember, a kinder and gentler offshoot of Werner Erhard’s California-based program known as EST.